BlueQuartzSoftware/DREAM3D/Source/Plugins/IO/Documentation/IOFilters/PhReader.md

 IO (Input)

 ## Description ##
-This Filter reads a custom data file used by the Materials Science Department at Carnegie Mellon University.
-The information in the file defines an **Image** geometry with a set of **Feature** Ids.
+This **Filter** reads a custom data file used by the Materials Science Department at Carnegie Mellon University.
+The information in the file defines an **Image Geometry** with a set of **Feature** Ids.
 The file format is a simple ASCII text file with the following contents:

 **Format**